200-600 words per post.

 All posts should be accompanied by an author bio and photo.
 Author bios should be 40 to 50 words long and may include links.

-Submit your post as a .DOCX or .TXT.
+Submit your post as a Word Document or Text file.
+Google Documents are welcome if sharing privileges are open.
 Email it as an attachment to firstname.lastname@example.org.

 Copyright and Licensing